 Symptoms like headache, dizziness, itchy skin and IBS are very often related to food intolerance or allergy.
-While immediate allergies (mediated by IgE antibodies) are pretty easy to identify due to symptoms appearing minutes after ingestion of the trigger food, IgG-mediated food intolerances often remain undiagnosed due to the late appearance of symptoms.
-Symptoms of delayed-onset IgG intolerance can sometimes occur hours or even several days after consuming the offending food.
+While immediate allergies (mediated by IgE antibodies) are pretty easy to identify due to symptoms appearing minutes after ingestion of the trigger food, IgG-mediated food allergies often remain undiagnosed due to the late appearance of symptoms.
+Symptoms of delayed-onset IgG allergy can sometimes occur hours or even several days after consuming the offending food.

 What is histamine?

 Histamine is a natural and important compound of the human body, regulating blood pressure, the immune system, and also having involvement in the nervous system.
 In general, the body is able to balance histamine release with no negative impact on the body.
 In allergic reactions, excessive release of histamine brings on allergic symptoms and, usually, an anti-histamine will help to reduce the released histamine.

 However, histamine is also present in high concentration in certain foods.
 Another source of histamine may be your gut flora, particularly when you have SIBO (small intestinal bacterial overgrowth) with the participation of putrefaction flora.